pauloeduardogodoy/PizzaCalc/README.md

   sauce quantities.
 Prices saved on the device, "Reset default prices" button.
 Includes a **price history**: save a dated record on each shopping trip to track fluctuations, restore old prices or delete records (bake-log style).
+- **Yeast adjustment by temperature** — A toggle (off by default) that adjusts the yeast % from the **room temperature** entered in the water card, via a Q10 curve anchored at 0.1% at 21°C (colder → more yeast).
+It's an estimate to calibrate with the log; affects only the yeast.
 - **Batch alerts** — Warns about high hydration (≥71%) and the Halo Core bowl load range (below ~700 g the spiral won't grab; above 2500 g it overloads the motor).
 - **Saved dough profiles** — Save/load named production settings (localStorage).